- We are right on the South West Coast Path just above Summerleaze Beach in Bude, where you can park. See us on Google Maps.

 The water temperature varies from around 11C in April through to 18C in August and September.
 That can feel quite chilly, so you may want to take your time to acclimatise to the temperature, or wear a wetsuit.

-No. Bude Sea Pool is filled by the tides with water straight from the Atlantic Ocean, so it’s much the same as the salty sea water in the bay.
-It is not chemically treated.
+No. Bude Sea Pool is filled twice daily by the tides with water straight from the Atlantic Ocean, so it’s much the same as the salty sea!

 You should avoid Bude Sea Pool at high tide.
 It’s best to leave at least an hour before or after high tide.
 Aim to visit at low tide times and the Pool will be calm and welcoming (although at extremely low neap tides the Pool can run a little short on water!).
 You can check tide times here.